irohachiyo/finite-state-machine-unity/README.md

 Finite State Machine has 3 main components:

-1. State component
+1. State component.
-2. Transition component, as child of State GameObject.
+2. Transition component.
+Must be added to child of State GameObject.
-3. BoolVariable component, as child of Transition GameObject.
+3. BoolVariable component.
+Must be added to child of Transition GameObject.

 If all BoolVariable components under Transition GameObject return true, state will transition to next state.